kaushlendrathe1710/Kmeet/FEATURES.md

 - **Name display**: Identify participants by name
 - **Join/Leave notifications**: Toast alerts for participant changes
 - **Participant count**: Real-time display of active participants
+- **Remove participant**: Host can remove active participants from the room
+- **Mute all participants**: Host can mute all participants at once (participants can unmute themselves)
+- **Hand raise indicators**: Visual display showing which participants have raised their hand
+- **Host-only controls**: Special controls available only to room hosts

 ---